aokellermann/gitlab-workspaces-example-nodejs-express-app/README.md

 - In the workspace, first install the dependencies using `npm install`
 - After this, webapp can be started using `npm start`
 - The test can be run using `npm test`

+# What next

+Go ahead, make sure changes and play around with it!